Asparagus Tart with Wild Garlic Butter Flaky Pastry

 Tip Box

-• Oven – All ovens vary so adjust baking tomes accordingly.
+Oven – All ovens vary so adjust baking times accordingly.

-• Eggs – Only the egg yolks are needed on this recipe but don’t throw the egg whites away.
+Eggs – Only the egg yolks are needed in this recipe but don’t throw the egg whites away.
 If you don’t want to use them, or eat them, straight away, put them into ice cube trays and freeze to use later in scrambled eggs or a meringue or two.